 Ren Odion (Chambers Fellow) is a first year PhD student under the mentorship of Professor Tuan Vo-Dinh in the department of Biomedical Engineering.
 He graduated from UCLA in 2016 with B.S. in Bioengineering.
 As an undergraduate, Ren worked with Professor Aydogan Ozcan as part of the HHMI Undergraduate Research, Training, and Innovation program.
 His work included developing novel point of care systems for diagnostics and telemedicine.
 Over two years, he worked with the identification and characterization of micron sized nanoparticles using a portable lensfee imaging set-up as well as an ELISA-based lab-on-chip device.
 In the summer of 2016, Ren participated in the Amgen Scholars Program at the University of Tokyo.
 There he worked with Professor Keisuke Goda in developing wall-less microfluidic systems for ultrafast imaging systems.
 Ren’s current research in the Vo-Dinh lab is focused on the use of nanoparticles for theranostic applications in diseases such as cancer.

-Ruijie Darius Teo (Chambers Fellow) is a first year Ph.D. student in the Department of Chemistry under the guidance of Professor David Beratan.
-As an undergraduate at the California Institute of Technology, Darius studied the biophysical properties of metallocorroles and their interactions with proteins using a variety of computational, spectroscopic and imaging techniques.
-Inspired by these systems, Darius is researching biological electron transfer and its role in human diseases by utilizing a broad range of computational and mathematical methods.
+Ruijie Teo (Chambers Fellow) is a first year Ph.D. student in the Department of Chemistry under the guidance of Professor David Beratan.
+As an undergraduate at the California Institute of Technology, Ruijie studied the biophysical properties of metallocorroles and their interactions with proteins using a variety of computational, spectroscopic and imaging techniques.
+Inspired by these systems, Ruijie is researching biological electron transfer and its role in human diseases by utilizing a broad range of computational and mathematical methods.

 Callie Woods (Chambers Scholar) is currently a third year PhD student in the department of Electrical and Computer Engineering working under the guidance of Professor Nan Jokerst.
 She graduated from Princeton University in 2014 with a BS in Electrical Engineering.
 Her current work involves the development of a Si photodetector array for the sensing of Cytochrome C Oxidase (CCO).
 Using Monte Carlo simulations, the optimum detector configuration for photon path length extraction through different biological tissues is modeled.
 The detector arrays are fabricated in SMIF.
 Testing on the arrays is performed using both liquid and solid phantoms to verify accurate path length and chromophore concentration quantification.
 Absolute quantification of CCO is useful for patient monitoring during the delivery of anesthesia and could improve patient outcomes.